-Because the Doom series is about to celebrate its 26th birthday, and Doom Eternal is also coming soon, let’s look at the birth of the first Doom version.
+Because the Doom series is about to celebrate its 26th birthday, and Doom Eternal is also coming soon, let’s look at the first Doom version’s birth.

-When it comes to Doom, we immediately think of a unique game, representing the high-speed action, “hardcore” and full of violence.
-Like Half-Life, nearly every gamer knows the reputation of Doom, has played through it or the titles that follow it, and all boiled up to the demonic killings of the old Doom Guy, the current Doomslayer. .
-And when Doom Eternal – the latest version of the series is about to release, this is a great opportunity to see the birth of the first version.
+When it comes to Doom, we immediately think of a unique game, representing the high-speed action, “hardcore,” and full of violence.
+Like Half-Life, nearly every gamer knows Doom’s reputation, has played through it or the titles that follow it, and all boiled up to the demonic killings of the old Doom Guy, the current Doomslayer.
+And when Doom Eternal – the latest version of the series is about to release, this is an excellent opportunity to see the first version’s birth.

 Sources of inspiration

 When Doom’s software, though, they didn’t think of their game as a first-person shooter.
 Like other Wolfenstein 3D or Catacomb 3D games of the same time, Mr. John Romero – one of the software’s founders, called Doom a “maze game” (maze).
 This is the name of a classic game genre when technology is still not advanced enough, so everything in a 3D game is square – from corridors, rooms to the terrain.
 Characters in the game will move in a 3D maze, with 90-degree perpendicular walls, divided into square grids that are just enough to fit an array of walls, a door, a drum, or a monster.
 Every game released in the early 80s of the last century was a maze game like this, from Might & Magic to Ultima, from Eye of the Beholder to Catacomb 3D.